 - Providers of minimum essential coverage are required to file Forms 1094-B and 1095-B. These forms are used to report certain information to the IRS and to employees about individuals who are covered by minimum essential coverage and therefore aren't liable for the individual shared responsibility payment penalty.
-These forms must be filed by February 28,2021 (March 31,2021 if filed electronically). - Applicable Large Employers, generally employers with 50 or more full-time employees (including full-time equivalent employees) in the previous year, must file one or more Forms 1094-C (including a Form 1094-C designated as the Authoritative Transmittal, whether or not filing multiple Forms 1094-C), and must file a Form 1095-C for each employee who was a full-time employee of the employer for any month of the calendar year.
+These forms must be furnished to employees by January 31, 2022, and filed by February 28, 2022 (March 31, 2022 if filed electronically). - Applicable Large Employers, generally employers with 50 or more full-time employees (including full-time equivalent employees) in the previous year, must file one or more Forms 1094-C (including a Form 1094-C designated as the Authoritative Transmittal, whether or not filing multiple Forms 1094-C), and must file a Form 1095-C for each employee who was a fulltime employee of the employer for any month of the calendar year.
 Generally, the employer is required to furnish a copy of the Form 1095-C (or a substitute form) to the employee.
-These forms must be filed by February 28, 2021 (March 31, 2021 if filed electronically).
+These forms must be furnished to employees by January 31, 2022, and filed by February 28, 2022 (March 31, 2022 if filed electronically).
 The information reported on Forms 1094-C and 1095-C is used to determine whether an employer owes a payment under the employer shared responsibility provisions of the ACA (the "employer mandate" or "play or pay" provisions).